highlight/highlight/docs-content/getting-started/3_client-sdk/7_replay-configuration/react-error-boundary.md

 ## `showDialog`

 Enables Highlight's crash report.
 When the `ErrorBoundary` is triggered, a form will be prompted to the user asking them for optional feedback.
+Defaults to true.

 ### `dialogOptions`